-Madonna announces 40th anniversary greatest hits tour
+Madonna announces a career-spanning greatest hits tour

 The 35-date Celebration Tour will see also her return to arenas and stadiums after the experimental, theatre-based Madame X shows in 2019 and 2020.

-Those shows were subject to delays as the star battled knee and hip injuries.
+Some of those shows were called off as the star battled knee and hip injuries.

 The final 10 dates in Paris were then cancelled as a result of the Covid-19 pandemic.